 However, research is still in its infancy with regards to what supplements may improve symptoms and keep SIBO at bay.

-Some herbal remedies have been discussed in research, such as oregano oil, berberine extract, wormwood oil, lemon balm oil and Indian barberry root extract, but as yet, none of them have been sufficiently tested for safety or efficacy.
+Some herbal remedies have been discussed in the research, such as oregano oil, berberine extract, wormwood oil, lemon balm oil and Indian barberry root extract, but as yet, none of them has been sufficiently tested for safety or efficacy.

 If you experience any of the listed SIBO signs and symptoms on a regular basis, don’t hesitate to see your GP to get a confirmed diagnosis, treatment plan, and referral to see a dietitian.